BraedenQ/genai-product-review-pipeline/README.md

     ```
     terraform apply
     ```
-1. Verify the resources created by terraform in AWS.
+7. Verify the resources created by terraform in AWS.
-1. Execute the `upload-datasets-to-s3.py` script located in the `scripts` folder using the following command:
+8. Execute the `upload-datasets-to-s3.py` script located in the `scripts` folder using the following command:
     ```
     python3 upload-datasets-to-s3.py
     ```
-    Be sure the bucket name is updated in this python script.
-9. [Optional] Check the datasets uploaded to S3 by the script.
+9. Check the datasets uploaded to S3 by the script.
 10. Open the AWS Step Functions that were created and start the execution:
     - The Step Function `confluent-mongo-aws-state-function-1` will trigger the valid reviews Lambda function, running every 5 seconds to generate valid reviews.
     - The Step Function `confluent-mongo-aws-state-function-2` will trigger the review bombing Lambda function, running every 3 minutes to generate 1,000 fake reviews.